E-commerce-Trendify/Trendify/README.md

 2. Effortlessly handle products, with the ability to create, edit, and remove them.
 3. Seamlessly oversee the entire product inventory.
 4. Access a detailed record of all user purchases.
+5. Admin can see the orders: The admin can access and view the orders placed by users.
+6. Admin can add, remove, and modify products: Admin has control over the product catalog, allowing them to manage the inventory.
+7. Admin can add a new user or modify users: Admin can manage user accounts and roles.
+8. Admin has his own page: Admin has a dedicated dashboard or section for managing the website.

 ### Editor: